 35. This indicator identifies the trend in net financing costs (borrowing costs less investment income) against net revenue income.
-The purpose of the indicator is to show how the proportion of net income used to pay for financing costs (a credit
+The purpose of the indicator is to show how the proportion of net income used to pay for financing costs is changing over time.
+A credit indicates interest earned rather than an interest cost.
+The credit figure in 2023-24 reflects the rapid rise in interest rates and the downward trend, in later years, reflects the reduction in MRP as payments in relation to the Arena are finalised and despite new non-treasury capital commitments in the Crematorium and Bingham Hub giving rise to further MRP, repayments are less because they are spread over a longer period.